MDineshMurugavel/My-blog-page/A introduction.md

 Do not worry if there is any difficulties the brief description or the video explainer, each step mentioned above is explained thoroughly in the individual file dedicated to them.

+### Pictures

+* The pictures shown in every file is an example on how the options would look and how each step is carried out.

+* The green arrows in the pictures, points out to important things to look out for.